So, I made the mistake of watching a cooking show just before lunch time.

 Plus, I wanted to see if I could improve on the recipe and even though the previous one was great, these are a notch better- well, the crust has been improved- no more bubbles on the samosa (well, significantly less) and perfectly crispy!
 (Note: you will see a lot of difference in the quality of pictures taken then and now.
 Please don’t be too harsh- I was just learning then and continue to do so even now.
 We have to start somewhere, don’t we!)

-*Update August 12, 2012*:The picture right above was taken almost two years back with a point and shoot camera.
-The picture above that taken two days back with a DSLR.
+*Update August 12, 2012*:The picture just above of these aloo puffs was taken almost two years back with a point and shoot camera.
+The picture above that was taken two days back with a DSLR.
 There is still a long way to go to improve my photography (also note that the first picture was taken in a rush as my guests were about to come and I still had some stuff to take care of) but it has surely improved.
 But the thing to note here is that the puffs made two years back were made from homemade puff pastry while the smaller sized puffs I made two days back were made from store bought frozen puff pastry sheets.
 Notice any difference?
 I found the homemade ones better but its always such a pain to make homemade puff pastry, that the convenience of store bought pastry draws me into buying it!

 I did not blog for one day but feel that its been ages since I blogged last.
 Weird!
 I wanted to blog about the aloo puffs (Stuffed puffs with a spicy potato filling) I made on Sunday but could not do so till today.
 There are two reasons for the delay.